trek10inc/jekyll-rocket/README.md

 ### Batteries Included

 We spent a lot of time thinking, expirementing, and making things as straight forward as possible.
-Read through the quickstart guide, check out the screencast, even email us for help rocketplatform@trek10.com.
+Read through the quickstart guide, and check out the screencast.

 You just have to plug in a few configurations here and there (Don't worry, we even tell you where to get the values for the configs), and away you go.